stfc/PSyclone/doc/developers.rst

 there is a flow dependence between the second argument of `Kernel1` and the first argument of `Kernel2` (a read after a write).

-Information about arguments is aggregated to the PSyIRe node level (`kernel1` and `kernel2` in this case) and then on to the parent `loop` node resulting in a flow dependence (a read after a write) between a loop containing `kernel1` and a loop containing `kernel2`.
-This dependence is used to ensure that a transformation is not able to move one loop before or after the other in the PSyIRe schedule (as this would cause incorrect results).
+Information about arguments is aggregated to the PSyIR node level (`kernel1` and `kernel2` in this case) and then on to the parent `loop` node resulting in a flow dependence (a read after a write) between a loop containing `kernel1` and a loop containing `kernel2`.
+This dependence is used to ensure that a transformation is not able to move one loop before or after the other in the PSyIR schedule (as this would cause incorrect results).

-Dependence analysis is implemented in PSyclone to support functionality such as adding and removing halo exchanges, parallelisation and moving nodes in a PSyIRe schedule.
-Dependencies between nodes in a PSyIRe schedule can be viewed as a DAG using the `dag()` method within the `Node` base class.
+Dependence analysis is implemented in PSyclone to support functionality such as adding and removing halo exchanges, parallelisation and moving nodes in a PSyIR schedule.
+Dependencies between nodes in a PSyIR schedule can be viewed as a DAG using the `dag()` method within the `Node` base class.

 DataAccess Class